May we live like the lotus, at home in the muddy water…

 Nevertheless, I settled into a dingy classroom as the C.O. went to call in the remaining members of our former class.
-Six of the seven guys showed up, greeting me with genuine enthusiasm and a lot of “What took you so long?!”
-All of my frustrations of trying to get into this place vanished right then.
-Stephen (my co-teacher) appeared at the door and we were ready to dive in.
+Six of the seven guys showed up, greeting me with genuine enthusiasm and “What took you so long?!”
+All my frustrations about getting into this place vanished right then.
+Stephen (my co-teacher) appeared at the door, and we were ready to dive in.

-At Moran the night before Fleet had talked about using the Hero’s Journey as a metaphor for time in prison: You find yourself away from home in a dangerous place and you go through all these trials and tribulations and — if you choose to take the hero’s route (big emphasis on IF YOU CHOOSE)– you end up with all these new gifts and strengths to bring home to your life and to the world.
+At Moran the night before, Fleet had talked about using the Hero’s Journey as a metaphor for doing time in prison: You find yourself away from home in a dangerous place, and you go through all these trials and tribulations and — if you choose to take the hero’s route (big emphasis on IF YOU CHOOSE)– you end up with all these new gifts and strengths to bring home to your life and to the world.

-We closed the discussion by talking about choice and how this whole class was about using mindfulness to help give you the power to choose.
+We closed the discussion by discussing choice and how this whole class was about using mindfulness to help give you the power to choose.
 Stephen then led a half hour of yoga –during which about 10 different guys walking by asked how they could get into the class.
-We then finished with a guided meditation focusing on gratitude (the antidote to grudge holding) at the end.
-I closed noting that one of my favorite yogic sayings is “May we live like the lotus at home in the muddy water.”
-I use this quote often in my class in the women’s prison as it always strikes me as incredibly apt for the setting but I had never thought of using it with the men.
-As we went around the room sharing appreciations, one of the men noted that he really appreciated the saying and that he would remember it.
+We then finished with a guided meditation focusing on gratitude (the antidote to grudge-holding) at the end.
+One of my favorite yogic sayings is, “May we live like the lotus at home in the muddy water.”
+I use this quote often in my class in the women’s prison as it always strikes me as incredibly apt for the setting, but I had never thought of using it with the men.
+As we shared appreciation around the room, one of the men noted that he appreciated the saying and would remember it.

 May we ALL live like the lotus, at home in the muddy water…